Ottatop/ldoc_gen/README.md

 function M.thingy(thing) end
 ````

+- You can annotate something with `---@nodoc` to prevent `ldoc_gen` from generating LDoc-compatible code for it.
+- Placing text in a fenced code block in the summary will translate it into four-spaced code.

 ## Caveats
 This is *very* WIP software.
 The regex I wrote may not catch everything.
 If you encounter such a problem, please submit an issue.